-Residency requirements for transfers are outlined in the academic regulations section.
+Campus housing requirements for transfers are outlined in the academic regulations section.

 Midyear Admission.
 Susquehanna encourages applications for admission to the spring semester.
 Accelerated students, midyear high school graduates, transfer students and others holding a high school diploma are eligible.
 Candidates follow the procedures previously outlined.
 Applications and supporting documents should be received by Dec.
 1 at the latest.

 International Students.
 Susquehanna University encourages applications from international students.
 In addition to the application, candidates must submit two letters of recommendation, an official secondary school transcript including course lists and examination results, the TOEFL, IELTS or CET 4 if English is not the first language, and certification of financial support.
 SAT results are considered if they are submitted but are not required.
 International applicants may not request Early Decision or apply as Test Score Optional candidates.